 - 13.4.1.
 If the Contractor files a voluntary petition in bankruptcy or has an involuntary petition in bankruptcy filed against the Contractor, or if the Contractor makes a general assignment for the benefit of creditors, or if a receiver is appointed for all or a substantial part of the Contractor's business or property, the Tulalip Tribes of Washington shall serve written notice on the Contractor and the Contractor's Surety stating that any failure of the Contractor to provide adequate assurances of continued performance will be considered a rejection of the Contract, which shall result in termination of the Contract for cause.
-Such termination of the Contract. - 13.4.1.1.
+Such termination of the Contract need not be evidenced by an order of any court rejecting the Contract. - 13.4.1.1.
 Upon a final determination, either by a court or by arbitrators having jurisdiction, that the termination pursuant to paragraph GC 13.4.1 was improper, the termination will be deemed to be a termination for convenience. - 13.4.1.2.
 The Contractor's sole remedy for a wrongful declaration of default by the Tulalip Tribes of Washington shall be limited to recovery of profit on Work completed prior to such declaration.